toberge/graphics-project/report.md

 <!-- something about that landscape video -->

 On the less accurate side of SDFs, it is possible to use functions from 2D coordinates to scalars as 3D SDFs by letting the distance from a point to the $y$ value given by the function be the distance estimate to the whole landscape.
 Two of the shaders use this approach, with terrain generation from a tutorial on generating landscapes in this way [@iq_landscape], see +@fig:landscapewave.
-This sort of SDF has blatant inaccuracies that can be alleviated by stepping _less than_ the estimated distance to the scene along the ray while marching, which might lead to reduced performance.
+This sort of SDF has blatant inaccuracies that can be alleviated by stepping _less than_ the estimated distance to the scene along the ray while marching (compare +@fig:landscape to @fig:landscape_wrong), which might lead to reduced performance.

 ### Effects